kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 ### Active Ranking

-Another approach for reducing the number of votes would is through a technique called "active ranking," an adaptation of the "[dueling bandits](https://www.cs.cornell.edu/people/tj/publications/yue_etal_09a.pdf)" algorithm from machine learning.
+Another approach for reducing the number of votes is through a technique called "active ranking," an adaptation of the "[dueling bandits](https://www.cs.cornell.edu/people/tj/publications/yue_etal_09a.pdf)" algorithm from machine learning.
 Active ranking works by surfacing pairs not at random, but based on the _uncertainty_ of that pair.
 The intuition is that among the entire set of items, some pairwise judgments are more "obvious" than others, and so don't need to be voted on -- bear vs rabbit.
-Active ranking direct valuable voter attention to the pairs which are the most ambiguous, and thus provide the most information -- bear vs lion.
+Active ranking directs valuable voter attention to the pairs which are the most ambiguous, and thus provide the most information -- bear vs lion.

 Done well, we can imagine needing as few as $O(k)$ votes -- a different complexity class entirely compared to $O(k^2)$.